Compliance Reporting Requirements for Injection Well Owners and Operators, and State Regulatory Programs

 View and download copies of 7520 forms.

-Programs should visit Resources for Transition to the New UIC Data Reporting Process for information on the new web-based application.
+As of April 1, 2019, UIC well inventory and Forms 7520-1, -2A, -2B, -3, and -4 should be submitted to EPA using the UIC Data Application found at https://uicdata.epa.gov.
+Programs should visit Resources for Transition to the New UIC Data Reporting Process for user support resources and instructions on accessing the new web-based application.